AlessioMilanese/motus_taxonomy/README.md

-In this repository we provide the taxonomy information of different mOTUs version, ready to be loaded into R.
+In this repository I provide the taxonomy information of different mOTUs version, ready to be loaded into R.

 ## mOTUs 3.0